 - 1″ piece fresh ginger

-- 1-2 tablespoons red pepper flakes (2 tablespoons makes a fairly spicy kimchi; use more or less to taste)
+- 1-2 tablespoons red pepper flakes (2 tablespoons makes a fairly spicy kimchi; use more or less to taste.
+Kimchi color will vary depending on how much you use.)

 Reserve one outer leaf of cabbage.
 Chop the remaining cabbage, bok choy, and green onions coarsely and put in large bowl.
 Mix in daikon, carrot, and salt.
 Work the ingredients, pressing and smashing with the end of a rolling pin or back of a wooden spoon.
 This step will help the cabbage release its juices.
 The bulk of the greens will reduce by about half as you work it.
 Set greens aside; mince the garlic and ginger and stir into the cabbage along with the pepper flakes.
 Transfer mixture to a half gallon jar.
 Push the greens down until they’re covered by juices.
 (It will not look like you have much juice.
 When you smash the ingredients down into the jar, you’ll be surprised.)